18F/handbook/_pages/policies/tech-policies/security-incidents.md

 - Incident?
 Report in the [#incident-response](https://gsa-tts.slack.com/messages/incident-response) Slack channel
 - Questions?
 Ask in the [#g-security-compliance](https://gsa-tts.slack.com/messages/g-security-compliance) Slack channel
-- You can use this link to quickly
-  <a href="mailto:itservicedesk@gsa.gov?subject=Incident:&cc=gsa-ir@gsa.gov;devops@gsa.gov"> send an email to IT Service Desk, GSA IR Team & TTS Tech Portfolio </a> at the same time.
+- You can use this link to <a href="mailto:itservicedesk@gsa.gov?subject=Incident:&cc=gsa-ir@gsa.gov;devops@gsa.gov">quickly send an email to IT Service Desk, GSA IR Team & TTS Tech Portfolio</a> at the same time.
 - cloud.gov: [cloud.gov support team](mailto:cloud-gov-support@gsa.gov) or [#cg-incidents](https://gsa-tts.slack.com/messages/incident-response) Slack channel
 - cloud.gov: [#login-incidents](https://gsa-tts.slack.com/messages/incident-response) Slack channel
 - Need to find the Information System Security Officer (ISSO) or Information System Security Manager (ISSM) for a specific system?
 See the [directory of contacts for GSA systems](https://ea.gsa.gov/#!/FISMA_POC).
 (You'll need to be on the GSA network or VPN to access the directory.)